mrhatta19/I-want-to-die/README.md

 This is a simple website with one purpose: to offer a moment of peace and a word of encouragement to anyone feeling down, depressed, or overwhelmed.

+This website is created to reach people who are struggling with depression, anxiety, or hopelessness.
+Sometimes, a few words of encouragement can make a difference.
+When you click the “HOW” button, you will see a randomly selected sentence that reminds you of your worth, your strength, and your right to rest and heal

 There are no complicated tools, no sign-ups, and no advice.
 Just gentle reminders that you are not alone in how you feel, and that better moments are ahead.

 ## What This Is